 The minimum interval of 60 days between two successive skin tests also prevents the phenomenon known as ‘desensitisation’ whereby an animal’s skin reactivity to tuberculin (the proteins used in the skin test) is depressed for some time afterwards.
 If another injection is administered soon after the first, without sufficient time for the animal’s immune system to ‘recover’, it can result in failure to identify infected cattle as reactors.
-It is important to note that repeated skin testing in chronically infected herds does not appear to have a significant desensitising effect on cattle as long as the 60 day interval between tests is observed.
+It is important to note that repeated skin testing in chronically TB-infected herds does not appear to have a significant desensitising effect on cattle as long as the 60 day interval between tests is observed.

 Interferon-gamma blood testing is sometimes used alongside skin testing in TB breakdown herds.
 When gamma testing takes place between skin tests, the date of the next scheduled SIT will not be affected even if positive animals are identified by the blood test; however additional skin testing may be required.